 The market is full of talent development tools – with most revolving around recruiting new employees, training employees, performance measurements, and skill development.
 The best talent development tools harness the growth and development of your employees to meet your organization’s strategic objectives and operational goals.

 Through boosting engagement and productivity, talent development tools harmoniously attract new employees, grow the skills of current employees, retain top talent, and motivate employees all while advancing your company’s capabilities.
-With so many talent development tools on the market, choosing the tool that actually suits your organization and your employees is a challenge.
+With so many career development tools on the market, choosing the tool that actually suits your organization and your employees is a challenge.
 You want to be sure that your organization selects a tool that your employees will actually use and will meet your organizational goals in the long run.
 This guide will provide strategic steps in helping you select a talent development tool that is the best fit for your employees and for the future of your organization.

 Since your employees will be using the talent development tool regularly, you must make sure they will actually be able to use the tool and enjoy using it.
 The success of the tool that you implement relies on your employees’ ability to use and engage with it as the fundamental goal of a talent development tool is to promote engagement and development at your company.